seanmiddleditch/CPlusPlus/flat_containers.md

 Some implementation perform the insert finalization upon iteration.
 This causes begin/end operations to mutate the container, however, which can be surprising and problematic for concurrent access.

+The author has implemented this feature in a production codebase but it saw very little use.

-The author's opinion is that this support is useful to provide, but not essential.
+The author's opinion is that this support is useful to provide though not essential.

 ## References